-Al Wright began flying in the 1940’s.
-He was involved with various aviation endeavors including: Nenana Air Service, Fort Yukon Air, and Wien Airlines.
+Al Wright, an Athabaskan born in Tanacross and raised in Minto, began flying in the 1940’s.
+He was involved with various aviation endeavors including Nenana Air Service, Fort Yukon Air, and Wien Airlines.
 Al was also a registered Big Game Guide.
 He began Wright Air Service in Fairbanks in 1966, servicing Interior Alaska with a Cessna 180 and a Piper PA-14.
-The majority of the flights were made on floats in the summer and on skis in the winter.
+Most of the flights were made on floats in the summer and on skis in the winter.
 The tradition of Al Wright’s excellent flight history has earned him the dedication of Minto Airport.

-Bob Bursiel, current owner, began flying for Wright Air Service in 1968.
+Bob Bursiel began flying for Wright Air Service in 1966.
 Shortly after that, a few more aircraft were added to the Wright Air fleet.
 A Cessna 206 and a Twin Aero Commander 680 were acquired in 1969; and in the 1970’s, the company added Helio Couriers, Piper Aztecs and Navajos.
-They used the Helio Couriers for short fields and game surveys, and the twin engine aircraft were utilized in support of the Trans-Alaska Pipeline construction.
+They used the Helios Couriers for short fields and game surveys, and the twin engine aircraft were utilized in support of the Trans-Alaska Pipeline construction.
 Along with Bob, several other pilots and employees have been with the company since the 60’s and 70’s as well.

 Fairbanks Check-In Time: To assure on-time service, it is requested that all passengers check in 1hr 15min prior to flight time; 45 minutes prior to departure is required.

 Village Check-In Time: Call Wright Air Service (800)478-0502x4 the day of travel for current departure times from your location or contact our agent in the village for times.
 Be at the field 20 minutes prior to that day's departure time.